Create your own mouse cursor theme

 You must use square images, meaning that they share the same width and height dimensions.
 Preferably, they should be at least 16x16 pixels in size, but you can also create multiple resolutions and bundle those into one cursor file.

-Make sure to keep the transparency layer (alpha information) on your file when saving, otherwise your cursor will have a square background.
+Make sure to keep the transparency layer (alpha information) on your file when saving, or else your cursor will have a square background.

 Once you have created the image file, it's time to draw.
 It's up to you if you want to draw your cursor now or if you want to do it later.
 Regardless of your choice, you will need to save your file.